California Legal Challenges To Census Citizenship Question To Continue

 Attorneys for the lawsuits' plaintiffs are expected to question officials from the Commerce Department and Census Bureau through the next few weeks during depositions focusing in part on the Trump administration's motivations for the citizenship question.
 On Friday, U.S. District Judge Jesse Furman ordered the Justice Department to make John Gore, the acting head of its civil rights division that allegedly needs responses from the citizenship question to better enforce the Voting Rights Act, available to testify out of court.

-Meanwhile, the fate of two lawsuits at Maryland federal court over the citizenship question are still unclear.
+Meanwhile, the fates of two lawsuits at Maryland federal court over the citizenship question are still unclear.

 After hearing oral arguments on July 18 over the Justice Department's motion to dismiss a lawsuit brought by a group of residents from Maryland and Arizona, U.S. District Judge George Hazel has not yet released a ruling.